22040102/Dissertation-Project/README.md

 # Dissertation-Project

-FNTP: Fake News Thesis Project
+FNTP: Fake News Thesis Project.
 This README entails the specifics of each notebook and the recommended order to go through them in line with the methodology in the written thesis.

 ¬LSTM-Bisaillon-dataset: LSTM model run on CPU obtaining accuracy from the Bisaillon dataset.